Azure-Samples/ms-identity-javascript-nodejs-tutorial/3-Authorization-II/2-call-api-b2c/README.md

 The first thing that we need to do is to declare the unique [resource](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow) URI that the clients will be using to obtain access tokens for this Api.
 To declare an resource URI, follow the following steps:
    - Select `Set` next to the **Application ID URI** to generate a URI that is unique for this app.
    - For this sample, accept the proposed Application ID URI (api://{clientId}) by selecting **Save**.
-1. All Apis have to publish a minimum of one [scope](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow#request-an-authorization-code) for the client's to obtain an access token successfully.
+1. All APIs have to publish a minimum of one [scope](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow#request-an-authorization-code) for the client's to obtain an access token successfully.
 To publish a scope, follow the following steps:
    - Select **Add a scope** button open the **Add a scope** screen and Enter the values as indicated below:
         - For **Scope name**, use `access_as_user`.
-        - Select **Admins and users** options for **Who can consent?**
-        - For **Admin consent display name** type `Access ExpressWebApi-c3s2`
+        - For **Consent display name** type `Access ExpressWebApi-c3s2`
-        - For **Admin consent description** type `Allows the app to access ExpressWebApi-c3s2 as the signed-in user.`
+        - For **Consent description** type `Allows the app to access ExpressWebApi-c3s2 as the signed-in user.`
-        - For **User consent display name** type `Access ExpressWebApi-c3s2`
-        - For **User consent description** type `Allow the application to access ExpressWebApi-c3s2 on your behalf.`
         - Keep **State** as **Enabled**
         - Select the **Add scope** button on the bottom to save this scope.

-#### Configure the service app to use your app registration
+#### Configure the web API to use your app registration

 Open the project in your IDE (like Visual Studio or Visual Studio Code) to configure the code.